Willie Lozado

 William Lozado (born May 12, 1959) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers during the 1984 season.

-Lozado played with the Milwaukee Brewers of Major League Baseball in 1984.
-Following the season he was selected in the Rule 5 draft by the St. Louis Cardinals but was released the following year.
+Following the 1984 season, Lozado was selected in the Rule 5 draft by the St. Louis Cardinals but was released the following year.
 Previously, he had been drafted by the Detroit Tigers and Minnesota Twins, but did not sign with either team.

 Lozado played at the college level at Miami-Dade Community College.